zenml-io/zenml/docs/book/component-guide/model-deployers/databricks.md

 {% hint style="info" %}
-Databricks Model deployer can be considered as a managed service for deploying models MLflow way, This means you can switch between MLflow and Databricks Model Deployer without changing your pipeline code even for custom complex models.
+Databricks Model deployer can be considered as a managed service for deploying models using MLflow, This means you can switch between MLflow and Databricks Model Deployers without changing your pipeline code even for custom complex models.
 {% endhint %}

 ## When to use it?